Where in Cape Verde Can You Swim in the Sea?

 Santo Antão

-Many guesthouses have a swimming pool.
-And near the village of Paúl, you’ll find a few ponds where you can go swimming.
+Also, many great places to stay in Cape Verde, and many guesthouses on the island have a swimming pool.
+And near the village of Paúl, you’ll find a few ponds where you can swim.

 Brava